microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedroleassignmentschedulerequest.md

 ---
 title: "unifiedRoleAssignmentScheduleRequest resource type"
-description: "Represents a request for an active role assignment to a principal through PIM.
+description: "In PIM, represents a request for an active role assignment to a principal.
 The role assignment can be permanently active with or without an expiry date, or temporarily active after activation of an eligible assignment."
 author: "rkarim-ms"
 ms.localizationpriority: medium
 ms.prod: "governance"